 My third art doll is called Maj, because she has a yellow may flower in her purple yarn hair.
 This flower is a symbol of spring in Sweden, and children sell them all over the country in the spring, visiting apartments and houses.
 Everyone who buys them show it off by decorate their clothes or scarves or bags with these small pins – and the money goes to good causes of course.
 They look different every year.

-I get such a kick out of making art dolls, I can’t even describe it.
+I get such a kick out of making art dolls!
+I can’t even describe it.
 It’s something magic about it, and when I finished Maj I was floating on clouds, feeling I had made such a great thing!

 I guess it’s because I love their individuality and personality so much, and when I look at the finished doll I can’t believe it’s me who has made her.
 Delivered her to the world.
-It’s really a cool thing, a satisfaction and a continuing inspiration.
+It’s really a cool thing, a satisfaction and a continued inspiration.